US STOCKS-Futures edge higher with tech shares in focus

 By Ryan Vlastelica

-NEW YORK, Feb 21 U.S. stock index futures pointed to a higher open on Friday, indicating that a rally that lifted the S&P 500 close to record levels in the previous session could continue following some strong results from technology companies.
+NEW YORK, Feb 21 U.S. stock index futures rose on Friday, indicating that a rally that lifted the S&P 500 close to record levels in the previous session could continue, following some strong results from technology companies.

 * Market participants are looking ahead to data on January existing home sales, due at 10:00 a.m.
 EST (1500 GMT), which will give the latest glimpse into how the economy is faring as the U.S. Federal Reserve dials back its stimulus.
 Sales are seen falling 4.3 percent.